 Children should have their first eye exam around the age of six months.
 If the first exam shows their eyes are healthy, follow up with another appointment between the age of 2-3.

-Although many schools offer annual eye exams, they are not complete visual exams and the results can be inaccurate.
-If you notice your child is having trouble with their vision, schedule an appointment with our doctor so he can address the issue and get them back on track.
-As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem develop into something worse.
+Although many schools offer annual eye screenings, it is important to know that these are not complete visual exams and the results can be inaccurate.
+If you notice your child is having trouble with their vision, schedule an appointment with one of our doctors so they can address the issue and get them back on track.
+As with most conditions, early detection can make the solution much easier than waiting to see the doctors and allowing the problem to develop into something worse.

-Pay attention to these five symptoms as they can be related to vision problems for children:
+Pay attention to these six symptoms as they can be related to vision problems for children:

 - Rubbing the eyes